On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Proof of the upper bound in Theorem

 be the $\Merge{}{1}$-merging of the trivial partition $\C P_{\mathrm{trivial}}$ of $G$ into single edges.
 We call the elements of $\OneClusters$ \emph{\OneCluster{}s}.
 Here is an alternative description of~$\OneClusters$.
 Call a subgraph $F\subseteq G$ \emph{connected} if for any two edges $X,Y\in F$ there is a sequence of edges $X_1=X,X_2,\ldots,X_m=Y$ in $F$ such that, for every $i\in [m-1]$, we have $|X_i\cap X_{i+1}|\geq 2$.
 Then, \OneCluster{}s are exactly maximal connected subgraphs of $G$ (and partial \OneCluster{}s are exactly connected subgraphs).

 We will also use (often without explicit mention) the following result, which is a generalisation of the well-known fact that we can remove edges from any connected 2-graph one by one, down to any given connected subgraph, while keeping the edge set connected.
-Roughly speaking, the assumption states that the merging process cannot create any new mergeable pairs.
+The assumption of this result, roughly speaking, is that the merging process cannot create any new mergeable pairs.

 \begin{lemma}[Trimming Lemma~\cite{GKLPS24}*{Lemma~5.2}] Fix an $r$-graph $G$, a partition $\C P$ of $E(G)$ and sets $A,B\subseteq \I N$.
 Suppose that, for all $\OMerge{A}{B}$-mergeable (and thus edge-disjoint) $F,H\in\C M'_{\Merge{A}{B}}(\C P)$, there exist $\OMerge{A}{B}$-mergeable $F',H'\in\C P$ such that $F'\subseteq F$ and $H'\subseteq H$.